-If you retire or are laid off by the Corporation (including through a voluntary separation program that constitutes a window program under Code section 409A) and the effective date of your retirement or layoff is after July 26, 2017, but before January 26, 2020, you will continue to vest in your RSUs and the DDEs as if you had remained employed by the Corporation until January 26, 2020.
+If you retire or are laid off by the Corporation (including through a voluntary separation program that constitutes a window program under Code section 409A) and the effective date of your retirement or layoff is after August 22, 2018, but before February 22, 2021, you will continue to vest in your RSUs and the DDEs as if you had remained employed by the Corporation until February 22, 2021.
 The effective date of your retirement is the first day of the month following the date you terminate services with the Corporation.
-Notwithstanding the foregoing, (i) if you are an Elected Officer, your RSUs will not be considered vested until such time as the Committee makes its certification with respect to the RSU Performance Goal, if any, and the amount vested will be reduced by the Performance Shortfall, if any; or (ii) if you are an employee who has been identified by the Corporation as subject to Divestiture (as defined in Section 6 below), and the effective date of your layoff is after the Award Date but before July 26, 2017, you will continue to vest in your RSUs and the DDEs as if you remained employed by the Corporation until January 26, 2020.
+Notwithstanding the foregoing, if you are an employee who has been identified by the Corporation as subject to Divestiture (as defined in Section 6 below), and the effective date of your layoff is after the Award Date but before August 22, 2018, you will continue to vest in your RSUs and the DDEs as if you remained employed by the Corporation until February 22, 2021.

-The vested RSUs will be exchanged for shares of Stock, and the related DDEs associated with the vested portion of your RSUs will be paid in cash as soon as practicable, but no later than the earlier of sixty (60) days after the later of (i) January 26, 2020, or (ii) the date the
+The vested RSUs will be exchanged for shares of Stock, and the related DDEs associated with the vested portion of your RSUs will be paid in cash as soon as practicable, but no later than sixty (60) days after February 22, 2021, and in no event later than March 15, 2021.